Pia Lindgren, Anniina Kolari

 The student can describe and identify features of academic writing, elements of paragraph and essay structure, unity and coherence, is aware of ways to avoid plagiarism.

 The student can produce text that contains some features of academic writing, has some elements of paragraph and essay structure.
 The student can produce text that displays a degree of unity and coherence.
-The student can reference sources and compile a refrence list although there are inconsistencies in the format and style.
+The student can reference sources and compile a reference list although there are inconsistencies in the format and style.

 The student is able to analyse different communicative situations in business and suggest ways of improving the communication in challenging situations.
 The student shows ability to adapt and adjust his/her communication style in various situations requiring professional communication skills.